-By definition we might know what ‘asymptomatic’ means, but in terms of Covid-19 and the impact of asymptomatic people, we might need to re-think.
+When it comes to other illnesses, we might know what ‘asymptomatic’ means but in terms of Covid-19 and the impact of asymptomatic people, we might need to re-think.

-But what about those people who aren’t diagnosed with the virus because they never get a test for coronavirus?
-With no evident symptoms, no coughs, fevers, shortness of breath or loss of appetite, people who are asymptomatic may think they are healthy and go about their days as normal.
+But what about those people who aren’t diagnosed with the virus because they never get a test?
+Before lateral flow tests became widespread, the only reason to get a standard PCR coronavirus test was if you had symptoms.
+With no cough, fever, shortness of breath or loss of taste or smell, people were likely (and are still likely) to think they’re healthy and go about their days as normal.

 What does asymptomatic mean in terms of Covid-19?

-To be asymptomatic means having coronavirus but not showing any symptoms at all.
+Being asymptomatic means having Covid-19 but not showing any symptoms at all.

-Back in April, the Centres for Disease, Control and Prevention (CDC) in the USA released research that suggested asymptomatic carriers of Covid-19 may need to self-isolate to prevent spreading the virus.
-It was pointed out, however, that this relies on asymptomatic people being tested – something that’s unlikely to happen as the person won’t feel unwell, so won’t think there’s any need to book a test.
+Later in April 2020, the Centers for Disease, Control and Prevention (CDC) in the US released research which advised any asymptomatic carriers of Covid-19 to self-isolate to prevent spreading the virus.
+It was pointed out at this time, however, that this relied on asymptomatic people being tested.
+While we have lateral flow tests which do this now, there was no system for it at the time.

 Can asymptomatic patients transmit Covid-19?